DOCProjectCatalogue/Dexcom-1/README.md

 This library is used to pull data from Dexcom G4 Receivers on the Universal Windows Platform.
-Dexcom G5 Receivers are unsupported only because I haven't had an exemplar device to experiment with.
-It can be compiled for inclusion in any UWP app, including apps written in C#.
+Dexcom G5 Receivers are unsupported only because I don't have an exemplar device to experiment with.
+The library can be compiled for inclusion in any UWP app for any platform, including apps written in C#.
 Once the device is connected to the PC via USB the following code snippet will open the device and query data:

 ```
 Private Sub ConnectToDevice()